Spine and Back Pain

 Cause: Cervical myelopathy is a progressive condition that occurs when the spinal cord in the neck region of the spine is put under abnormal pressure becomes compressed due to spinal stenosis (age-related narrowing of the spinal canal), a herniated disc, bone spurs, inflammatory diseases or other related causes.
 This can result in loss of nerve function, causing chronic nerve pain in the affected limb(s), progressive weakness, and loss of sensation.

-Diagnosis: Your health care provider at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will review your medical history and perform a physical exam.
+Diagnosis: Your health care provider at St. Luke’s Medical Center will review your medical history and perform a physical exam.
 The provider may perform an imaging test such as an MRI to look for spinal compression.
 Also, a history of specific symptoms (some of which may seem unrelated) like weakness, pain, numbness, difficulty walking or finding your balance as well as loss of bladder control could indicate cervical myelopathy.

 Treatment: Medication provides many patients with a dramatic increase in quality of life.
 Other patients may need surgery to correct the underlying cause of the cervical myelopathy.
 The best treatment depends on the underlying cause.
 See related links on this page for more information about treating some of the underlying causes of myelopathy, including spinal stenosis and disc herniation.